BunnyBlit/Blather/content/bouncing-balls.md

     Flow from State(y_pos=-0.5, y_vel=-1)?
 True

 I know.
 This feels like I'm pranking you.
 I'm not trying to.
 Sometimes, its just like this.
 Our system is so simple that it's _always_ flowing.
 Sure, it jumps sometimes, but that happens in a single instant, and gravity never stops, so.
-There are times in video games when we want to stop applying constant forces ([coyote time](https://gamerant.com/celeste-coyote-time-mechanic-platforming-impact-hidden-mechanics/)), so this is less silly in real life.
+There are times in video games when we want to stop applying constant forces ([coyote time](https://gamerant.com/celeste-coyote-time-mechanic-platforming-impact-hidden-mechanics/), for example), so this is less silly in real life.

 Now, to actually calculate flows... well, we're not gonna do it by hand.
 Remember that a flows are an ever changing, ever evolving thing over time, and math has a tool for that: a differential equation.
 Our flow needs to be a function that takes in our state and returns that state's derivative with respect to time.